 The quickest way to enable testing is to use Google-provided test ad units.
 These ad units are not associated with your AdMob account, so there's no risk of your account generating invalid traffic when using these ad units.
-Here are sample ad units for each format:
+Here are sample ad units that point to specific test creatives for each format:

 |Ad format||Sample ad unit ID|

 |Native Express||(Small template):

 The alternative way of serving test ads is to keep your regular ad unit ID, but configure your device as a test device.
 When a device is configured as a test device, the Google Mobile Ads SDK automatically substitutes in the aforementioned sample ad unit ID, limiting that device to receiving test ads.

 Follow the steps below to configure your device as a test device.

 Load your ads-integrated app and make an ad request.